I due evasi di Sing Sing

-Two Escape from Sing Sing (I due evasi di Sing Sing) is a 1964 black-and-white Italian film directed by Lucio Fulci starring the comic duo Franco and Ciccio.
+I due evasi di Sing Sing (lit.
+'Two Escapees from Sing Sing') is a 1964 black-and-white Italian film directed by Lucio Fulci starring the comic duo Franco and Ciccio.
 The film is the first of three comedies with the duo by the same director, with I due pericoli pubblici and 00-2 agenti segretissimi, to be released in 1964.